Solar power in India: Solar PV plus storage tariff

+Tariff history

 The average bid in reverse auctions in April 2017 is ₹3.15 per kWh, compared with ₹12.16 per kWh in 2010, which is around 73% drop over the time window.
 The current prices of solar PV electricity is around 18% lower than the average price of electricity generated by coal-fired plants.
 By the end of 2018, competitive reverse auctions, falling panel and component prices, the introduction of solar parks, lower borrowing costs and large power companies have contributed to the fall in prices.
 The cost of solar PV power in India, China, Brazil and 55 other emerging markets fell to about one-third of its 2010 price, making solar the cheapest form of renewable energy and cheaper than power generated from fossil fuels such as coal and gas.

 India has the lowest capital cost per MW globally of installing solar power plants.
 However the global levelised cost of solar PV electricity fell to 1.04¢ US per kWh (₹0.77 per kWh) in April 2021, much cheaper than the lowest solar PV tariff in India.
 The intermittent / non-dispatchable solar PV at the prevailing low tariffs clubbed with Pumped-heat electricity storage can offer cheapest dispatchable power round the clock on demand.

 The Indian government has reduced the solar PV power purchase price from the maximum allowed ₹4.43 per KWh to ₹4.00 per KWh, reflecting the steep fall in cost of solar power-generation equipment.
 The applicable tariff is offered after applying viability gap funding (VGF) or accelerated depreciation (AD) incentives.
 In January 2019, the time period for commissioning the solar power plants is reduced to 18 months for units located outside the solar parks and 15 months for units located inside the solar parks from the date of power purchase agreement.

 Solar PV generation cost fell to ₹2.97 per kWh for the 750 MW Rewa Ultra Mega Solar power project, India's lowest electricity-generation cost.
-In first quarter of calendar year 2020, large scale ground mounted solar power installations cost fell to Rs 35 million/MW by 12% in a year.
+In first quarter of calendar year 2020, large scale ground mounted solar power installations cost fell to ₹3.5 crore/MW by 12% in a year.
 Solar panel prices are lower than those of mirrors by unit area.